-The protection of your data is important to us.
-We proceed with all data processing procedures in accordance with the statutory provisions.
-In accordance with Articles 12, 13, and 21 of the General Data Protection Regulation (hereinafter referred to as DS-GVO), we inform you below about how we handle your personal data
+The protection of your personal data is very important to us.
+We comply with the statutory provisions in all data processing operations.
+In the following, we inform you in accordance with Articles 12, 13 and 21 of the General Data Protection Regulation (GDPR) about how we handle your personal data:

 • when using our website www.compay.de

-• dewhen using the services of the Compay GmbH in the context of a purchase contract with a Compay partner as payment person (hereinafter referred to as “receivables management”)
+• when using the services of Compay GmbH in the context of a purchase contract with a Compay partner as a payment person (hereinafter referred to as “receivables management”)

 • in connection with age verification